 But let’s face it – staying maximally productive on LinkedIn (or any social media) isn’t always the easiest task.
 Between cold outreach, content creation, network building, and customer service, it’s so easy for your marketing team to get their hands full and miss out on important opportunities.
 But here are 7 simple but effective ways to get the absolute best from your LinkedIn marketing team.

 If you’re going to crush your marketing campaign, you need to have a strategy… and it has to be good.
 According to a survey of 3,217 marketesors, it was reported that marketers who set goals are 376% more likely to achieve success.
 So, you need to start by documenting your marketing strategy, including what your specific goals are and what audiences you’re trying to attract.

 Once your marketing strategy is in place, you need to create a clearly defined plan for achieving each of your goals.
 This allows you to be proactive rather than reactive in your marketing efforts.
 And yes, it’s okay to modify your plans as you get more audience insight and feedback from your customers.

 Promote Continuous Learning

-So, if you want a maximally productive team, it’s definitely a good idea to enroll them in relevant online courses that will improve their marketing skills.
+So, if you want great employee productivity and employee productivity, it’s definitely a good idea to enroll them in relevant online courses that will improve their marketing skills and collaborative learning.
 Interestingly, LinkedIn offers a wide range of relevant courses for marketers that help them to improve their craft.
 The best part?
 Most of these courses are free.

 Establish a Working Process